Pharmaceutical advertising regulation and medical device advertising in the United Arab Emirates

 • Electronic Media Regulation 2018 (EMR).

-Under the EMR the UAE National Media Council (NMC) specifically requires that any advertising of medicine and drugs on the internet/social media requires prior approvals from the competent authorities – alongside a specific licence from the NMC to advertise and promote content electronically, in accordance with the general requirements of the EMR.
+Under the EMR the UAE National Media Council (NMC), now succeeded by the UAE Media Council, specifically requires that any advertising of medicine and drugs on the internet/social media requires prior approvals from the competent authorities – alongside a specific licence from the UAE Media Council to advertise and promote content electronically, in accordance with the general requirements of the EMR.

 The relevant laws are described above.